A partnership for South African animation industry

 Published on 26 June 2019Back to news

-BMW Art & Culture announces the launch of its ninth call for applications for the BMW Residency at the GOBELINS School of Visual Arts.
+BMW Art & Culture announces the launch of its 10th call for applications for the BMW Residency at the GOBELINS School of Visual Arts.

 Every year since 2011, BMW Art & Culture has given an artist the opportunity to produce a photography project in a three-month residency.